-Particulate Matter is a nationwide problem, which the Environmental Protection Agency is tasked with regulating under its mission "to protect human health and the environment."
+Particulate Matter is a nationwide problem, which the U.S. Environmental Protection Agency is tasked with regulating as part of its mission "to protect human health and the environment."
 The EPA is required to update PM standards regularly, to reflect the latest scientific research, which continually shows more evidence of the dangers of PM exposure.
-Unfortunately, this year the EPA decided not to strengthen the PM2.5 annual and 24-hour standards, despite the findings of scientists and the recommendations of a panel of experts.
+Unfortunately, this year the EPA decided not to strengthen the PM2.5 annual and 24-hour standards, despite the findings of career scientists and the recommendations of an independent 20-member panel of experts.
 ELPC field organizer Tiffany Werner testified before the EPA in June 2020 to highlight the impact of PM pollution on the Midwest and advocate for stronger standards.